LeonShams/Bezier-Decay/README.md

 decay_curve.graph()
 ```

-Then the loop can be created and when given the current step the value at that step will be returned.
+Then loop over the steps and feed them into the decay curve.
+The decay curve will then return the y value of the curve at that step.
 ```
 for step in range(total_steps+1): current_val = decay_curve(step)